-The HVAC system in your Aiken, Georgia, home does more than deliver cooled or heated air to keep you comfortable.
-It can also distribute allergens, debris, and even strange odors.
-But installing ultraviolet lights in your HVAC system can eliminate carbon-based debris and improve your system’s efficiency and your health.
+The HVAC system in your Aiken, Georgia, home can distribute allergens, debris, and even strange odors.
+Installing ultraviolet lights in your HVAC system can eliminate carbon-based debris and improve your system’s efficiency and your health.
 Here are a few ways to do so:

 Reduce Illnesses and Allergies

 Many illnesses and allergens can easily spread through your HVAC system.
 But with the right placement and strength, UV light can kill or eliminate the majority of microorganisms that lurk deep within the coils and air ducts of your HVAC system.
-You might notice not only a reduction in illness with a UV light but also that your allergy symptoms become milder.
+You might notice not only a reduction in illness with a UV light but also mild allergy symptoms.

 Occasionally, your HVAC system can transport odors of tobacco, paint, burned food, and other contaminants throughout your home.
 Some odors are just annoying; others can be downright dangerous to your health.
 Luckily, UV lights can help eliminate these volatile organic compounds from the air and have you breathing easier.